-• Deterioration of site or other improvements
+Deterioration of site or other improvements

-- o Curb and gutter are missing throughout 100% of the study area. - o Sidewalks are missing within 100.0% of the entire study area. - o Streets through the study area were of an average or poorer condition.

-Insanitary and Unsafe Conditions
+- Curb and gutter are missing throughout 100% of the study area. - Streets through the study area were of an average condition. - Sidewalks are missing within 100.0% of the entire study area. - Insanitary and Unsafe Conditions - Lack of curb and gutter could lead to ponding of water.
+Water ponding can become a breeding ground for communicable diseases.